 - Write something every day you’re thankful for.
 It can be a gift, promotion, family, hot water – anything basically.

-- If you don’t want to commit to writing for a long time, simply keep a journal for the 30 days in November.
+- If you don’t want to commit to writing for a long time, simply keep a journal for the 30 days in November or 30 days from wherever you start.

 - If writing daily is too time consuming or not the avenue you want to use, try a thankfulness chart.
 You can use a table calendar or draw one on poster board!

 - Thankfulness charts may be better if you have little kids because they can write one word or draw what they are thankful for.
-This is also good for people who like to draw because you can make it all your own!
+This is also good for artsy people because you can make it all your own!

 - Over time if you find yourself focusing on the same type of matters – challenge yourself to think differently.
 Walk outside and look around.
 What would you miss if it wasn’t there?
 Consider friendships, provisions like clothes and food, and things you get to hear or see.